datastax/simulacron/doc/java_api/README.md

 BoundCluster bCluster = server.register(cluster);
 ```

-This API is admittedly non-ideal.
-See [#48](https://github.com/riptano/simulacron/issues/48) for future improvements.
+This API is admittedly non-ideal, it will be improved in the future.

 ## Shortcuts for accessing DataCenters and Nodes